-- ▲ Be aware of potential hazards in the vicinity of the work area. - ▲ Ensure all guards are fitted correctly and in good condition. - ▲ Disengage PTO before stopping the engine. - ▲ Wait until the flail has stopped running before leaving the tractor seat. - ▲ Disengage the PTO, stop the engine, remove and pocket the key before making any adjustments to the machine. - ▲ Check frequently that all nuts and bolts are tight. - ▲ Keep bystanders at a safe distance.
+- ▲ Be aware of potential hazards in the vicinity of the work area. - ▲ Ensure all guards are fitted correctly and in good condition. - ▲ Switch off the machine before stopping the vehicles engine. - ▲ Wait until the flail has stopped running before leaving the tractor seat. - ▲ Switch off the machine, stop the engine, remove and pocket the key before making any adjustments to the machine. - ▲ Check frequently that all nuts and bolts are tight. - ▲ Keep bystanders at a safe distance.